Skip to content

 Do wind turbines catch on fire?

 Yes.
-Wind turbine fires are more common than developers admit.
-They can be caused by gearbox failures, overheated brakes, lightning strikes, or electrical malfunctions in the nacelle.
-Once ignited, turbine fires are nearly impossible for rural fire crews to extinguish due to their height — so the structure usually burns out completely.
+Turbine fires can be caused by gearbox failures, overheated brakes, lightning strikes, or electrical malfunctions in the nacelle.
+Once ignited, turbine fires are extremely difficult for rural crews to extinguish due to their height.

-Once a turbine fire starts, there’s little local responders can do but secure the area and let it burn.
-The fallout — debris, contamination, and forest fire risk — is left to the community.
+Once a turbine fire starts, local responders often can only secure the area and let it burn.
+Debris and contamination risk remain local.

 Is the power staying in McKean County?

-No. Public filings show the project is built to connect into the New York ISO (NYISO) power grid.
-That means electricity will be sold in New York, not guaranteed to homes here.
-McKean County absorbs the turbines, blasting, and road use — while the power and profits flow out of state.
+No. Public filings show the project is built to connect into the New York ISO (NYISO) power market.
+That means electricity is sold in New York, not guaranteed to homes here.
+McKean County absorbs the turbines, blasting, and road use, while the power and profits flow out of state.

 Take Action — One Stop